LGmedia954/lucky-numbers-frontend/README.md

 To use this app, clone the Front End repository and run npm install to install Node dependencies.
 Then run npm start.

 Clone the Back End repository and run bundle install to install necessary gems.
-Run rake db:migrate and rake db:seed to populate the database.
+Run rake db:migrate to ready the database.

 Run rake start to launch the client and API servers.
 Navigate to http://localhost:3001 to view the React app.